samumantha/research-software-engineering/content/sharing.md

 ::::{exercise} Exercise Additional-sharing: You find a useful code online...

-Situation: You found a tool on GitHub that you would like to use: https://github.com/coderefinery/planets
+Situation: You found a tool on GitHub that you would like to use: <https://github.com/coderefinery/planets>

-What can you do with the code as is?
+What can you legally do with the code as is?

 :::{solution}
 Currently the project does not include a LICENSE file, which means you should probably stay clear of the tool.
-Best would be to ask the author to add a license to clarfify the legal situation, for example via issue.
+Legally you cannot reuse the code.
+It would be best to ask the author to add a license to clarfify the legal situation, for example via issue.
 :::

 ::::